- Introduction

 description:

 This job processes and copies the observation lists collected and uploaded by the mobile app.
-The observations land in a temporary table, where this job completes the obm_obsevation_list_id column, the columns of start, end and duration of list.
+The observations land in a temporary table, where this job completes the obm_obsevation_list_id column, the columns of start, end, and duration of the list.
 If the uploaded list is not complete the list is skipped.

 parameters: